nicoledoan/PortfolioProjects/Restaurant_Inventory_Operations_Management/README.md

 ---

-### 5. Shopping List Generation
+### 5. Inventory Restocking Workflow

 Built a shopping/restocking report using the most recent inventory snapshot:

-* Pulled latest inventory date using a CTE
+* Retrieved latest inventory records using a CTE
-* Joined latest inventory levels back to the foods table
+* Joined latest inventory quantities back to the product catalog
-* Replaced null inventory quantities with `0` using `COALESCE`
+* Replaced null quantities with `0` using `COALESCE`
-* Prioritized lowest-stock items first
+* Prioritized lowest-stock items for operational purchasing review

 ```sql
 COALESCE(i.quantity, 0)